-“The administration was angry with The Exponent for a lot of things in the fall of 1968,” wrote Sharron and Kent Hannon, feature editor and managing editor in 1969.
+“The administration was angry with The Exponent for a lot of things in the fall of 1968,” wrote Sharron and Kent Hannon, features editor and managing editor in 1969.
 “But the deeper issue was who should control The Exponent.”

 Smoot was handed a notification that the president had removed him from office during that meeting, and the rest of the senior staff was told on that same Friday to continue without Smoot.